-LUXSTAR ‘Innergalaktik’ is a collaborative project of Dacosta! aka.
+LUXSTAR ‘Innergalaktik’ is a collaborative show that explores the mindscapes of illustrators/designers Dacosta! aka.
 CHOCOLATE SOOP® and Frazer Adams of FRAZER CREATIVE.
-The show is the journey of 2 characters and the world they inhabit.
-With special guest: Nate Mitchell aka.
-SQUID KIDS INK, LUXSTAR ‘Innergalaktik’ is a mash up of digital and analogue, graphics and sculpture, animation and audio, and will explore existing and emerging elements of pop-culture from all corners of the galaxy.
+From robotic characters and product branding to cosmic vistas and gemological forms.
+LUXSTAR ‘Innergalaktik’ is a mash up of digital and analogue, imagery that plays with existing and emerging elements of pop-culture from all corners of the galaxy.

 2206 Main Street, Vancouver BC